maxlath/wikibase-cli/README.md

 It was primarily developed to target [Wikidata](https://wikidata.org), but as then been decoupled to support any Wikibase instance.

+Supported systems: any system that can run [NodeJS](https://nodejs.org/en/download/) (Linux, Mac OS, Windows, and more)

 This project received [a Wikimedia Project Grant](https://meta.wikimedia.org/wiki/Grants:Project/WikidataJS).

 <div align="center">